-Tradedx comprises time-series data on India’s foreign trade and World Trade.
+Tradedx comprises time-series data on India’s foreign trade.

 PC classification includes major items that are traded by India.
 It includes around 190 commodities each for exports and imports.
 The individual items have been grouped into sub-groups and groups by CMIE for better understanding of India’s foreign trade.

 ITC-based classification captures India’s foreign trade data at a granular level.
 It is based on the Harmonised Commodity Description and Coding System (HS) of classification on developed by World Customs Organisation (WCO).
 ITC comprises 2-4-6-8 digit coding structure of commodities.
 The classification includes more than 20,000 commodities.

 In the two types of classifications, export/import data is captured for 261 countries by DGCIS.
 These countries also are grouped into regions.
 Data based on PC and ITC classifications are available for monthly, cumulative and annual frequency for value and for quantity (wherever available) in Indian Rupees and in US dollars.